alishams21/lineagentic/README.md

   <img src="images/logo.svg" alt="Lineagentic Logo" width="880" height="300">
 </div>

-## Lineagentic
+## Lineagentic-flow

-Lineagentic is an agentic ai solution for building end-to-end data lineage across diverse types of data processing scripts across different platforms.
+Lineagentic-flow is an agentic ai solution for building end-to-end data lineage across diverse types of data processing scripts across different platforms.
 It is designed to be modular and customizable, and can be extended to support new data processing script types.

 ### Features